This insect art is an original oil painting of a red ladybug. The painting is a bright and happy scene that beautifully

-Description: A close-up oil painting of a ladybug.
+A close-up oil painting of a ladybug.
 The red insect is hanging on tight to a leafy branch.
 The composition is bright, colorful, and cheerful.
 It would be ideal for a child’s room or for anyone who has an interest in insects.
 This is one of two paintings in a series and is signed in the bottom left corner by insect artist Teresa Bernard.

-This painting is the first of two featuring a ladybug.
+This painting is the first of two in the Ladybug Series.
 I actually worked on both paintings simultaneously, i.e., Ladybug #1 and Ladybug #2.
-I painted the ladybug series on six-inch by six-inch canvases.
+I painted the ladybug series on six-inch-by-six-inch canvases.
 For such a small creature, I felt 6×6 was a perfect size.
 I love ladybugs and had been wanting to paint one (or more) for quite some time.

 I came across a good deal on some small canvases, and I couldn’t pass up the opportunity to buy 24 of them.
 When my shipment of 6×6 canvases arrived, I thought this was the perfect time to paint the ladybugs.
 Before these two particular paintings, it had been quite some time since I last painted on such a small canvas.
 It was a lot of fun, and it didn’t take any time at all to finish it.